davidlaprade/shiny-nemesis/paper.md

 randomly like the computer.
 All Smith should be consulting in determining the probability of his beliefs is the evidence he has for those beliefs.
 Were they taught to him by a reliable source?
 Are there any good proofs for them?
 Can they be confirmed empirically, e.g. by counting fingers?
-If he does this, then the result from the computer is irrelevant.
+If he is consulting such evidence, then the result from the computer is irrelevant.
 Street’s argument from probability is (in all important respects) identical to the mathematical argument run above.
-Street has succeeded in showing two things: that the pool of possible moral judgements dwarfs the pool of true moral judgments, and that our beliefs correspond to sentences picked by a random process from this pool.
-Note the similarity to Smith’s case: the pool of possible mathematical judgements dwarfs the pool of true mathematical judgments, and Smith’s beliefs correspond to sentences picked by a random process from this pool.
+Street has succeeded in showing two things: that the pool of possible moral judgements dwarfs the pool of true moral judgments, and that our beliefs correspond to beliefs picked by a random process from this pool.
+Note the similarity to Smith’s case: the pool of possible mathematical judgements dwarfs the pool of true mathematical judgments, and Smith’s beliefs correspond to beliefs picked by a random process from this pool.
 But it seemed obvious in Smith’s case that he should not doubt his mathematical beliefs just because of this.
 So too, then, for us and our moral beliefs.
+Just because a random, unreliable process (evolution by natural selection) has picked a moral psychology that corresponds to many of the beliefs we have, it does not follow that whatever process of belief acquisition we have has the same likelihood of success as evolution.

 §6.0 The Argument from Coincidence
   Street has another argument against the negative realist: